GCose/Goodness/README.md

-# MY PORTFOLIO
+# G-PORTFOLIO

-This is my new portfolio.
+This is my awesome new portfolio.

-I hope you like it.